 Stanley Coren’s criteria for dog intelligence was met with a lot of skepticism and criticism.
 However, he remained consistent with these two principles in which he conducted his trials.

-- The smartest dog breeds were measured by the number of repetitions needed to understand a new command.
-This means that “smarter” dogs are able to learn new commands with fewer repetitions and time.
+- Dog breeds were measured by the number of repetitions needed to learn a new command.
+This meant that “smarter” dogs were able to learn new commands with fewer repetitions.

-- The percentage that your dog obeys a known command on the the first attempt reflects how smart a dog is.
-For example, if your dog obeys a known command (on the first attempt) 19 out of 20 times, they are top-10 smart.
+- The success rate that your dog obeys a known command on the the first attempt reflects how smart a dog is.
+For example, if your dog obeys a known command (on the first attempt) 19 out of 20 times, they’re top-10 smart.